Skip to main content

 Baofeng UV-82

-The UV-82 is the radio to buy if the UV-5R feels too small or cramped.
-The taller body, larger buttons, and dual PTT design make it more comfortable for people with bigger hands or dexterity concerns.
-Dual-band, 8 watts, 2,800 mAh battery, and CHIRP-compatible.
+The UV-82 is the radio to buy if the UV-5R feels too small or cramped: a taller body, larger buttons, and dual PTT design suit bigger hands or dexterity concerns.
+Dual-band, 8 watts, 2,800 mAh battery, CHIRP-compatible.

 Future-Proof Tier: For When You Know You're Staying